aws-samples/amazon-sagemaker-secure-mlops/README.md

 ❗ **This is a destructive action.
 All data on the EFS will be deleted (SageMaker home directories).
 You may want to backup the EFS before deletion.** ❗

-From AWS console:
+**From AWS console**
-aGot to the [EFS console](https://console.aws.amazon.com/efs/home?#/file-systems) and delete the SageMaker EFS.
+Got to the [EFS console](https://console.aws.amazon.com/efs/home?#/file-systems) and delete the SageMaker EFS.
 You may want to backup the EFS before deletion.

   To find the SageMaker EFS, click on the file system ID and then on the Tags tab.
 You see a tag with the Tag Key ManagedByAmazonSageMakerResource.
 Its Tag Value contains the SageMaker domain ID:
 ![efs-tags](img/efs-tags.png)